 At present, companies are formed online or through an agency.
 The possibility of approaching the registrar of companies is less.
 Either way, you will receive the certificate online.
 Though later, you may receive the original by registered post.
 Companies opt to hang a frame of the Certificate in their premises.
 You may use the original or a photocopy of it according to your preference.

 This article is meant to give you a basic idea about company registration.
 You may contact us at S & F Company for further clarification regarding the business registration certificate in Sri Lanka.
+Well, now you should know about small business ideas in Sri Lanka.
 One of our dedicated consultants will be at your service for all your queries and assistance.